Caltech-IPAC/firefly_client/docs/usage/viewing-tables.rst

     fc.fetch_table(file_on_server=tval, tbl_id='invisible-table')

-Alternatively, you can turn off the `visible` parameter in :meth:`FireflyClient.fetch_table`:
+Alternatively, you can turn off the `visible` parameter in :meth:`FireflyClient.show_table`:

 .. code-block:: py